National Weaving Center in Tashigang

 • Martha: Plaid weave usually with red or maroon as the dominant color.

 Wrap Pattern Weaves: Warp is the yarn that runs lengthwise on the loom.
 The warp pattern designs are characterized by their supplementary warp floating technique that forms bands of repeated motifs on the ground.
-The different warp pattern designs are differentiated by their color schemes.
+The different warp pattern designs are differentiated by their colour schemes.
 The number of legs or cross hatches in each supplementary warp pattern band is one indicator of the superiority of the textile.
 The textile is even more priced when the weaver includes weft pattern designs.

 • Mentsi Martha: Alternate yellow warp bands with plain weave red ground.